Friday, July 24, 2015

 Hosmer Mountain Sarsaparilla (#5 reviewed - Rated 9.9 of 12)

-Hosmer Mountain Sarsaparilla Root Beer is produced in Easter Connecticut.
-Homer Mountain Bottling Company was founded in 1912 specializing in water.
-In 1958, it was purchases by Arthur J. Potvin, who tested may flavors through trial and error.
+Hosmer Mountain Sarsaparilla Root Beer is produced in Eastern Connecticut.
+Homer Mountain Bottling Company was founded in 1912 and specializes in water.
+In 1958, it was purchased by Arthur J. Potvin, who tested many flavors through trial and error.
 Unlike many, this is not a beer company that dabbles in soda, but all soda.
 Hosmer Mountain produces over 30 flavors of soda.

-It is important to note they make more than one root beer.
-They even make an energy drink called Red Lightning!
-A very a diverse brand.
-Again, is not a root beers.
-This is a sarsaparilla root beer.
+It is important to note that the company produces more than one root beer variety.
+Notably, they also manufacture an energy drink called Red Lightning.
+This demonstrates the company’s diverse product offerings.
+However, it is crucial to clarify that this is not a traditional root beer.
+Instead, it is a sarsaparilla root beer.

-Ingredients: Carbonated non-chlorinated water, sugar, brown sugar, caramel color, natural and artificial flavor, citric acid, potassium benzoate and extract of sarsaparilla root.
+Carbonated non-chlorinated water, sugar, brown sugar, caramel color, natural and artificial flavor, citric acid, potassium benzoate, and extract of sarsaparilla root.

 Nutrition 12 oz. serving (from the bottle)